jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 ##Advanced deployment features

-In this workflow, you only used the simple deploy features with IBM Bluemix.
+In this workflow, you only used the simple deploy features with Bluemix.
 For more control over deployment, you can use the advanced options.
-Because IBM Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command line tools.
-Similarly, in the Web IDE, you can click **Deploy** to manually deploy your code to IBM Bluemix.
+Because Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command line tools.
+Similarly, in the Web IDE, you can click **Deploy** to manually deploy your code to Bluemix.

 **Note**:The **Deploy** button in the Web IDE deploys the current state of the code in your Web IDE, whereas auto-deploy deploys the code that is checked in to the repository.